nattycoder/GDSC-ENETCOM-CYBERSECURITY-DEPARTMENT/Sessions/Session-2/session2.md

                 <td colspan="2">curl ifconfig.me</td>
             </tr>
         </table>
-        This will give you the IP addressed that your browser see, you can even check it on the browser, just type <b>what is my ip address</b> and you will get the same IP address that you checked via the command.
+        This will give you the IP address that your browser sees, you can even check it on the browser, just type <b>what is my IP address</b> and you will get the same IP address that you checked via the command.
         <br>
-        Now let's put our proxychains configuration into action, execute this command, you can use the Tor service btw, just type <b>tor</b> in a CLI, and the service will be on, you can check it by typing <b>service tor status</b> and it should be loaded and active.
+        Now let's put our proxychains configuration into action, execute this command, you can use the Tor service btw, just typing <b>tor</b> in a CLI, and the service will be on, you can check it by typing <b>service tor status</b> and it should be loaded and active.
         <br>
         Now open a new CLI and type this command:
         <br>